Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation

-However, a growing body of work suggests more reflective and non-linear methodological perspectives.
+However, a growing body of visualization research has begun to adopt concepts from the wider design research community that promote co-creation, reflective, and non-linear methodology.
 These considerations include design-by-immersion that promote transdisciplinary engagement~\cite{hall_design_2020}, applying action design research in visualization studies~\cite{mccurdy_action_2016}, and applying an interpretivist perspective toward design studies~\cite{meyer_criteria_2019, rogers2020insights}.
-More recent perspectives suggest that both problem and visualization co-evolve through the design process~\cite{parsons2025beyond} with goals, constraints, and evaluation criteria remaining fluid.
+More recent perspectives suggest that both problem and visualization co-evolve in designers' practice~\cite{parsons2025beyond}, echoing broader design research on creativity~\cite{dorst2001creativity} and problem--solution co-evolution~\cite{sanders2008co}.
 Similarly, many (co-)design processes involve a ``fuzzy front end'' and are highly non-linear and perhaps non-deterministic \cite{sanders2008co,wei2026fuzzy}.
-Further emerging work has begun to address specific aspects of such challenges, for example, structured visualization workshops to surface design opportunities~\cite{kerzner_framework_2019}, and accounts of evolving data and handover between visualization designers and engineers~\cite{walny_data_2020}.
+Further work addresses specific aspects within a design cycle, for example, structured visualization workshops to surface design opportunities~\cite{kerzner_framework_2019}, and accounts of evolving data and handover between visualization designers and engineers~\cite{walny_data_2020}.
 Building on these perspectives, we aim to explore a more flexible interpretation of existing design guidelines to better navigate the complexity of visualization atlas design.